Infant FAQ

 Q. How will teachers put my baby down for a nap?

-A. Teachers at ABC will replicate similar techniques to put an infant to sleep as his/her own parents do at home.
-This may include rocking, rubbing, patting, soothing, and so on.
+A. Teachers at ABC will replicate similar techniques to put infants to sleep as their parents do at home.
+These may include rocking, rubbing, patting, soothing, and so on.

 Q. Does ABC provide food for my baby?

 A. Yes.
-ABC allows parents to prepare bottles containing expressed milk to be fed to their baby that same day.
-Due to lack of storage space, we cannot store frozen breast milk.
+ABC allows parents to prepare bottles containing expressed milk to feed their baby that day.
+Due to a lack of storage space, we cannot store frozen breast milk.

-Q. Do you have a nursing area so that I may breast-feed my child during the day?
+Q. Do you have a nursing area so I may breastfeed my child during the day?

 A. ABC does not have a nursing area.
-Parents are able to prepare bottles containing breast milk to be fed to your child throughout the day.
+Parents can prepare bottles containing breast milk to feed their children throughout the day.

-A. No, ABC does not use microwaves for heating up bottles.
-Bottles will be heated in a bottle warmer only at no more than 120 degrees Fahrenheit for no more than 5 minutes.
-After warming, bottles will be mixed gently and the temperature will be tested before feeding to feel warm, but not hot.
+A. No, ABC does not use microwaves to heat bottles.
+Bottles will be heated in a bottle warmer at no more than 120 degrees Fahrenheit for no more than 5 minutes.
+After warming, bottles will be mixed gently, and the temperature will be tested before feeding to ensure it feels warm but not hot.

 Q. Do you accept cloth diapers?

-A. No, ABC only allows for children with commercially packed, disposable diapers.
+A. ABC only allows children with commercially packed, disposable diapers.

 Q. What happens if my child gets sick during the day?

 A. ABC has a strict Illness Policy.
-If your child falls ill during the day then you will be contacted to pick up your child as soon as possible.
-In the meanwhile your child will be separated from the children and made comfortable until you arrive.
-If your child is sent home early then he/she must be kept home for a full day (24 hours) and may return to ABC only when the symptoms are no longer present and when a doctor’s note is presented stating that the child is well enough to return to daycare.
+If your child falls ill during the day, you will be contacted to pick up your child as soon as possible.
+In the meantime, your child will be separated from the children and made comfortable until you arrive.
+If your child is sent home early, then he/she must be kept home for a full day (24 hours) and may return to ABC only when the symptoms are no longer present and when a doctor’s note is presented stating that the child is well enough to return to daycare.

 Q. Are you able to give my child medicine?